 At the completion of each module, a certificate will be made available.
 Each certificate must then be uploaded to Canvas using the appropriate links.
 Links within Canvas are labeled with abbreviated titles that match the ALC.
 Students will upload either the pre-test or the post-test certificate that shows the passing score.
 The completion scores will be verified against a report received from Peregrine.
 Academic integrity policies will be followed.
 Any discrepancies in the submission documents by the students and the Peregrine report will be investigated and handled accordingly.

 No partial points are given on modules; full points are awarded for passing the module with a minimum score of 70%.
 Zero points are awarded for not achieving the 70% minimum score.

-Students are required to check in during weeks two (2), four (4), and six (6) using the appropriate links in Blackboard.
+Students are required to check in during weeks two (2), four (4), and six (6) using the appropriate links in Canvas.
 This will be used to gauge progress throughout the course.